konturio/disaster-ninja-fe/src/core/logical_layers/rfc.md

 ### Style and Legend

-The layer has such a property as a legend.
-The legend gives the user a hint about how the data is labeled on the map.
-However - we use _the same data_ to generate style layers, which allows us to have one source of truth
+The layer has `legend` property.
+The legend gives user a hint about how the data is labeled on the map.
+However - we also use _the same data_ to generate style layers, which allows us to have one source of truth

 ## Layers hierarchy